paspring/paspring.github.io/_posts/2025-03-14-pandas-to-sharepoint-list-upload.md

 ## **Next Steps**
 🚀 You can now:
 - Extend this approach to **update existing records** instead of just adding new ones.
 - Implement error handling for specific field types (e.g., **dates, multi-choice fields, lookup fields**).
 - Automate the process using **scheduled jobs** if needed.

+Hope this helps!
+Let me know if you need further refinements. 🚀